Would you like to stay informed? Subscribe to our newsletter now and sign up here.

 ← Return to overview

-Sandrine discovered classical singing at the age of 9, by entering the children’s choir of La Monnaie.
-There, she learned to work under the direction of internationally renowned conductors (Antonio Pappano, Hartmut Haenchen…) and stage directors (Christof Loy, David McVicar, Guy Joosten…) and took part in several international tours with the choir.
+Sandrine discovered classical singing at the age of 9, when she entered the children’s choir of La Monnaie.
+There, she learned to work under the direction of internationally renowned conductors (Pappano, Haenchen…) and stage directors (Loy, McVicar, Joosten…) and took part in several international tours with the choir.

-Next to her operatic career, she has regularly been giving concerts with the foundation Muziek Jong voor Oud, both as a singer and a pianist and has participated in the creation of two world premieres during the festival Stemmig Maastricht.
+Next to her operatic career, she has regularly been giving concerts with the foundation Muziek Jong voor Oud, both as a singer and a pianist and has participated in the creation of two contemporary art songs during the festival Stemmig Maastricht.